My dreams are worthless, my plans are dust, my goals are impossible. All are of no value unless they are followed by action.

 Og Mandino

-Both of them said they didn’t hire me because I lacked enthusiasm, a very important quality one must have in sales career.
+Both of them said they didn’t hire me because I lacked enthusiasm to trigger a desired action to convince well in landing a job, a very important quality one must have in sales career.

 Here's what I learned from my story.
-Action is needed to succeed.
+Action is the fundamental key to success.

 ๐กOne needs hardship.
 The more hardships and setbacks we experience, the more supportive conditions we will have.